milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 But to understand how this works, let examine what Angular exactly did for us here.
 We have our HTML form element, but it has some additional Angular syntax:
 `<form (ngSubmit)="onSubmit(f)" #pizzaForm="ngForm">`
 The `ngSubmit` is a directive which specifies the function to be executed when the form is submitted.
-In the example we have specified that onSubmit function should be executed and this function is defined in our typescript.
+In the example, we have specified that onSubmit function should be executed and this function is defined in our typescript.
 What is interesting is that we were able to pass parameter f to this function, which is of type NgForm.
-NgForm is a another directive, and we can export a directive into a local template variable like: `#pizzaForm="ngForm"`.
+NgForm is another directive, and we can export a directive into a local template variable like: `#pizzaForm="ngForm"`.
-But this is just one peace of the puzzle.
+But this is just one piece of the puzzle.

 `<input type="text" class="form-control" id="name" name="name" ngModel>`
-To finally get access to form values, we need to use another directive: `ngModel`, to tell Angular in what elements of the form are we interested in. also, we need to give name to our element using the name attribute, and this name we will also use when accessing the elements value in our typescript code.
+To finally get access to form values, we need to use another directive: `ngModel`, to tell Angular in what elements of the form are we interested in. also, we need to give a name to our element using the name attribute, and this name we will also use when accessing the value of the element in our typescript code.
 Finally we are able to get value from the input element as follows:
 `console.log('Value of a name variable is: ' + form.value.name);`